863zq/863zq.github.io/index.md

 # Self introduction

-A final-year Ph.D. student in Department of Biomedical Engineering, HK PolyU, expecting to graduate in August 2024.
+A final-year Ph.D. student in Department of Biomedical Engineering, The Hong Kong Polytechnic University, expecting to graduate in August 2024.

 Scientific research experiences in computational imaging and deep learning models for overcoming optical speckles in biological tissues and retrieving images from speckles, under the supervision of [Dr. Puxiang Lai](https://orcid.org/0000-0003-4811-2012) (Associate Professor).